blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 }
 ```

 The logic of the `timeout` action involves refunding the participants with the wager and the participant1 also with the remaining lamports designed for the rent exemption, since it was the initializer of the `bet_info` account.
-The deadline is checked against the current slot, in case the deadline is not reached, the transaction is aborted.
+The deadline is checked against the current slot; if the deadline is not reached, the transaction is aborted.

 ```rust
 pub fn timeout(ctx: Context<TimeoutCtx>) -> Result<()> {